ironcore-dev/ironcore/docs/proposals/08-peering.md

          -> Success when found a match and peered
 ```

-* `localNetworkRef`: reference to the network that the creator of this `NetworkPeeringRequest` owns and intends to peer, needs to reside in the same namespace as the referenced `Network`object
+* `localNetworkRef`: reference to the network that the creator of this `NetworkPeering` owns and intends to peer, needs to reside in the same namespace as the referenced `Network`object
 * `remoteNetworkRef`: reference to the network that should be peered with the one referenced in the `localNetworkRef`, namespace can be omited if this `Network`object resides in the same namespace as the `NetworkPeeringRequest``
 * `status.ttl`: ISO timestamp that reflects the point in time when this peering request is being deleted if the `status.state`is still `pending` or `failed` before.
 If `status.state`is `success`, this will be ignored and the object will not be deleted
 * `status.state`: can be either `Pending`, `Success` or `Failed`.
-State is `Pending` as long as there is no matching `NetworkPeeringRequest` present.
-State is `Success`when there is a matching `NetworkPeeringRequest` present.
+State is `Pending` as long as there is no matching `NetworkPeering` present.
+State is `Success`when there is a matching `NetworkPeering` present.
 State is `Failed` when certain parameters stop the matching from succeeding, like e.g. overlapping IP ranges of the two referenced networks

 ### The updated `Network` type